cozygene/glint/docs/source/input.rst

 	Rscript convertToGlintInput.R datafile.RData X

 will save a tab-delimited text file containing sites by samples methylation data matrix as appear in the variable X that is saved in the *datafile.RData* file.
-The resulted file can be then provided as an input to glint (using `--datafile`_).
+The resulted file can be then provided as an input to GLINT (using `--datafile`_).

 |